RafalKucharskiPK/PhD-seminar/gap.md

 ---

-## 4. Literature review in ML: synthesize, do not enumerate
+## 4. Literature review: synthesize, do not enumerate

 A weak ML background section looks like this: